abhishek-gola/hazard-detector/README.md

 | RAFT-large residual | 0.065 | 0.171 | 25.9 % |
 | Farnebäck residual | 0.021 | 0.114 | 31.0 % |

-**RAFT changes the conclusion, and it should be read carefully.** Depth wins decisively on recall — 2× RAFT's, with non-overlapping confidence intervals — and on AP, 2.9×.
+RAFT changes the conclusion, and it deserves a careful read.
+Depth wins decisively on recall — 2× RAFT's, with non-overlapping confidence intervals — and on AP, 2.9×.
 But **RAFT matches depth on precision (25.8 % vs 24.5 %) and has almost half the parked false-alarm rate (9.1 % vs 16.9 %)**.
 So the defensible